yna2jd/sip/README.md

 ```
 This is a valid sip program which can be compiled into an executable using and observe it's memory usage using:
 ```
-/path/to/sipc/bin/build.sh --do test/system/leak/recordLeak.sip
+/path/to/sipc/bin/build.sh --do test/system/leak/recordLeak.tip
 ./recordLeak &; top
 ```
 You can then kill top using `Ctrl+C` and then kill the ./recordleak with `fg` and `Ctrl+C`.
 It's important that you disable the optimizer with the `--do` flag.
 Otherwise, the optimizer would be smart enough to simply return the `y` parameter's value.
-If we remove the alloc from `foo`, as we do in [recordNoLeak.sip](test/system/leak/recordNoLeak.sip), then the record is allocated on the call stack and it is reclained when the call to `foo` returns:
+If we remove the alloc from `foo`, as we do in [recordNoLeak.tip](test/system/leak/recordNoLeak.tip), then the record is allocated on the call stack and it is reclained when the call to `foo` returns:
 ```
-// recordNoLeak.sip
+// recordNoLeak.tip
 foo(x,y,z){
     var rec;
     rec = {l: x, m: y, n: z};